kristofferkjeldby/SitecoreSuggest/README.md

 ### Configuring and publish the solution

-In Visual Studio open the file [App_Config\Include\SitecoreSuggest.config](SitecoreSuggest/App_Config/Include/SitecoreSuggest.config) and uncomment the `SitecoreSuggest.ApiKey` setting and insert your API key.
+Open the file [App_Config\Include\Feature\SitecoreSuggest.config](SitecoreSuggest/App_Config/Include/SitecoreSuggest.config) and uncomment the `SitecoreSuggest.ApiKey` setting and insert your API key.

-Setup a publish profile to publish the solution into your local Sitecore CM web root and publish the solution.
-Please note that the solution is setup for Sitecore 10.3.
-If you wish to use the solution in other version of Sitecore, make sure to adjust the NuGet packages (`Sitecore.Kernel` and `Newtonsoft.Json`) to match the expected versions.

-You can of cause also include the code files in you own solution.

 When this is done, you should be able to login to Sitecore, select an content item, open the *Review* ribbon and click *Suggest* to start generating content for the selected item based on a prompt (and question).